-- 2. A top-level object (see The top-level object).
-With the default value of None, the simulator creates a default top-level object itself. - 3.
-A simulator runner object (see The external simulator runner).
+- 1. The module to simulate. - 2.
+A top-level object (see The top-level object).
+With the default value of None, the simulator creates a default top-level object itself.

+- 3. A simulator runner object (see The external simulator runner).
 With the default value of None, Icarus Verilog is used with the default parameters. - 4.
 The name of the UNIX domain socket used to communicate with the external simulator through the VPI plug-in (default: "simsocket"). - 5.
 Additional keyword arguments (if any) are passed to the Verilog conversion function.